 Social work services are provided in accordance with the Privacy Act 1988.

 Other support staff located in DCO Area Offices can draw on their rich regional knowledge to provide you with specialised local advice, information or referral.
-Regional Education Liaison Officers or REDLOs can advise you on education issues, Military Support Officers or MSOs on military matters, and Family Liaison Officers or FLOs on community resources, services or events.
+Education Liaison Officers or EDLOs can advise you on education issues, Military Support Officers or MSOs on military matters, and Family Liaison Officers or FLOs on community resources, services or events.

 ADF Chaplains, or Padres, are ministers of religion who serve in the ADF.
 Their services are not limited to religious ministry, and they are available to provide support, pastoral care and moral or ethical guidance to ADF members and their families.
 You can receive the support of a chaplain without needing a referral or to go through the chain of command.